 We are raised into a world full of ideologies that force us to make decisions based upon stereotypes of the “right or perfect way of life”.
 But what is that?
 What are the right choices to make?
 Should we be placing more value on our education and career as opposed to our happiness and quality of life in our early 20’s, undoubtedly the best time of our lives?

-During my childhood, like most other people, I believed I would finish school, take a gap year, go to university, get a degree, get a boyfriend, get a full time job, get a nice big house on the beach, then finally have children.
+During my childhood, like most other people, I believed I would finish school, take a gap year, go to university, get a degree, get a boyfriend, get a full-time job, get a nice big house on the beach, then finally have children.
 Blahhh.
-Now at 21, I couldn’t think of anything worse that rushing into all this commitment.
+Now at 21, I couldn’t think of anything worse than rushing into all this commitment.

 When I was younger, I never considered other options, but now I can see so much more to the world than what we were ever told about during school.
 It makes me wonder, why do we all get so caught up in settling and being comfortable that we forget to enjoy ourselves, take risks, have fun, dream big and see the world.